Frequently Asked Questions

 Passports and Visas

-Americans do not need a visa to travel in Iceland.
-Non-American participants should check with their government or nearest Icelandic Embassy to find out if they need a visa.
+U.S. citizens do not need a visa to travel to Iceland.
+Non-American participants should check with their government and local Icelandic Embassy to find out if they need a visa.

 GEEO and G Adventures bear no responsibility for any flights purchased before the trip is confirmed.

-Your trip begins and ends in Reykjavík.
+This program begins and ends in Reykjavík.
 Please double-check our itinerary for the date by which you must arrive in Reykjavík.
-You can arrive at any time of the day you choose, but we strongly urge you to arrive by 6:00 p.m. on Day 1 for our group meeting.
-You can depart from Reykjavík any time on the final day of the trip.
+You may want to arrive in Iceland one or more days early in case you have flight disruptions.
+You can arrive at any time you choose, but try to make it in time for our 6:00 p.m.
+Welcome Meeting on Day 1.
+You can depart from Reykjavík any time on the final day of the program, or stay later to see more of the city.

 Plugs and Converters